JINDALSTEL

 (([email protected]; +918447554364;))

-March 19 (Reuters) - Shares of Indian steel companies rose on Wednesday, a day after a government body recommended a temporary tax on some steel products in a bid to curb cheap imports amid rising global trade tensions, raising hopes of a boost to the firms' earnings.
+March 19 (Reuters) - Shares of Indian steel companies rose in early trade on Wednesday after a government body recommended a temporary tax on some steel products in a bid to curb cheap imports.

-Metal shares .NIFTYMET rose as much as 1.6% in early trade in Mumbai.
-Industry leader JSW Steel JSTL.NS and Tata Steel TISC.NS rose about 3% to be among the top ten gainers on the benchmark Nifty 50 index .NSEI, which advanced 0.3%.
-State-run SAIL SAIL.NS rose 3.7%.
+An index of metal company shares .NIFTYMET rose 0.8%, with industry leader JSW Steel and Tata Steel among the top ten gainers on the Nifty 50 index .NSEI, which was trading flat.

-On Tuesday, India's Directorate General of Trade Remedies, which functions under the federal trade ministry, recommended a 12% temporary tax for 200 days on certain steel product imports in a bid to curb "serious injury" to the domestic industry.
+The Directorate General of Trade Remedies, under the federal trade ministry, has recommended a 12% temporary tax or safeguard duty for 200 days on certain steel products in a bid to curb "serious injury" to the domestic industry.

 (Reporting by Manvi Pant in Bengaluru; Editing by Mrigank Dhaniwala)